Cisco Catalyst Center 2.3.7 Data Sheet

 Application QoS (Quality of Service) support for industrial switches

-Authors and pushes QoS policies to Cisco Catalyst IE3300 and IE3400 Rugged Series Switches from Cisco DNA Center’s Application QoS.
+Authors and pushes QoS policies to Cisco Catalyst IE3300 and IE3400 Rugged Series Switches from Catalyst Center’s Application QoS.
 Applies default QoS trust settings as well as queuing settings based on Cisco Validated Designs, or writes a custom QoS policy for these devices.
 This removes the complexity of pushing a QoS policy and helps organizations ensure a good experience for end users in industrial environments.

-Wi-Fi 6 Readiness dashboard
+Wi-Fi 6 and 6e Readiness dashboard

 Prepares your network for the new Wi-Fi standard, verifying your hardware and configuration compatibility and checking your capacity readiness.
 This visibility will speed your upgrade and help ensure that you are upgrading the neediest locations first.
 After upgrading, advanced wireless analytics will indicate performance and capacity gains as a result of the Wi-Fi 6 deployment.